 Your Tax Refund and Changes to the EIC

-1. If you claim the EIC, your refund will be held until February 15, 2017.
+1. If you claim the EIC, your refund may be delayed.

-Even if you qualify for the EIC, get your W-2s early, and pair direct deposit with e-file, the IRS has already announced that refunds due on tax returns claiming the EIC will be held until February 15.
-The purpose of this new refund delay is to match tax return withholdings with the W-2s the employers send in by January 31st, which is also a new IRS rule.
-This matching will reduce EIC fraud and the tax gap.
+Even if you qualify for the EIC, get your W-2s early, and pair direct deposit with e-file, the IRS may hold your refund longer than a non-EIC claiming taxpayer.
+The purpose for the delay is to give the IRS more time to prevent fraudulent returns from being filed and processed.
+This reduces EIC fraud and the tax gap.
 If you file after February 15, your refund should be processed within the normal 21-day timeframe.

-[Pro tip: Use “Where’s My Refund?” to check to status of your refund.]
+[Pro tip: Use H&R Block’s “Where’s My Refund?” to check to status of your refund.]

-To qualify for the EIC, you must have a valid SSN.
+To qualify for the Earned Income Tax Credit, you must have a valid SSN.
 Previously, taxpayers who obtained a valid SSN could amend prior year tax returns (if the year was within the timeline for claim for refund and all other qualifications were met).
-Due to recent tax law changes, to qualify for the EIC, you now need a valid SSN by the due date of the tax return in which you claim the EIC.
+Due to tax law changes, to qualify for the EIC, you now need a valid SSN by the due date of the tax return in which you claim the EIC including extensions.
+Also, any qualifying child listed on Schedule EIC must have a valid SSN issued by the due date of the return (including extensions).
 So, if your SSN is issued after the due date of a particular year’s tax return, you will not be able to retroactively amend and claim this credit.
 So, if you are waiting on the Social Security Administration to issue your SSN, you should file an extension to meet the timeline.

-3. There are changes to tax penalties for those who incorrectly claim the EIC.
+3. There are tax penalties for those who incorrectly claim the EIC.

-The new rules have made improperly claiming the EIC when you do not actually meet all of the rules even less attractive.
-The EIC is now subject to the penalty for erroneous claiming refunds and credits; in fact, it is often called the “accuracy penalty” or “negligence penalty”.
-Additionally, the underpayment penalty could apply to the amount of taxes you owed when the erroneous EIC is consequently removed from your return in an audit.
+The rules have made improperly claiming the EIC when you do not actually meet all of the rules even less attractive.
+The IRS has an expanded list of reasons it can deny EIC because of mathematical or clerical errors.
+Additionally, the accuracy-related penalty or underpayment penalty could apply if you file a return erroneously claiming EIC in excess of your tax liability and the erroneous EIC is consequently removed from your return in an audit.

-If that is not motivation enough to make sure you meet every EIC requirement, don’t forget that the IRS can bar someone from claiming EIC for 10 years if it finds that person has fraudulently claimed the credit.
+If that is not motivation enough to make sure you meet every EIC requirement, don’t forget that the IRS can bar someone from claiming EIC for two years if it finds that an error was due to reckless or intentional disregard of EIC rules, or for 10 years if it finds that person has fraudulently claimed the credit.